xlwings/xlwings/docs/addin.rst

     └── xlwings-ribbon-config - If xlwings ribbon is installed └── workbook-directory-config - If a file named xlwings.conf is present └── xlwing.conf-sheet - If a sheet named xlwings.conf is present and active

+You can read more information about each config below.
+Where the lower takes precedence over the higher.

 .. _user_config: